top of page

 That's my story.
 The lone wolf who found her pack in this crazy, big world.
 My duo partner who became my soulmate and now we have all of you in our circle.
 You will never know the depths of our gratitude and how much we owe to all of you for believing in us!

 Hey guys!
 Some of you may have known me as solo artist Chris Kemp.
+Some of you know me as "Matt Kemp, the guy from Fort Ann."
+I have used my middle name (Christopher) on stage since 2013, with intentions of having a name that sticks to the ear; something memorable.
+The more I grow into myself, the more I'm realizing that I don't need to use a middle name to be "catchy."
+I realized I like who I am as "Matt" just the same, if not more.
+So that in mind, you can call me whichever one comes to your mind.
 I performed solo for years leading up to the forming of Chasing Denver.
 Prior to my solo endeavors, I was in another duo with a buddy of mine from college named Zack.
 We had a blast for a couple years, but our long term goals were different, so we found it best to remain like-brothers and make the business decision to split.

 On May 6th, 2017, I was playing a solo gig down on Fort Myers Beach.
 Per usual, I was doing my thing, and I noticed a beautiful blonde walked in with her mom and sister, looking to have lunch on the beach for Mother's Day.
 Her name was Victoria.
 On my break, I stopped to introduce myself to the three of them.
 Victoria's mom Mindy revealed that she was a fantastic singer, and that we should meet up and sing some time.
 I thought, sure, everyone's mom thinks they can sing.
 So, after exchanging information, and browsing through her Instagram to see what this girl was all about, I decided she was actually quite good!
 Did I want to work with someone else?
 Absolutely not.
 I was happy as a solo performer.
 So I thought.